Elliotisnt/dietpi-pihole/README.md

   - Pi-hole is built on dnsmasq but uses it's own fork called pihole-FTL
   - The RTC wake only works after AC power loss if the coin-cell battery is healthy
+  - Place the two files from systemd/ into /etc/systemd/system/ and then run scripts/setup-rtcwake.sh to deploy and enable the timer